aframevr/aframe-site/src/faq/index.md

 A-Frame is also a young framework with several known opportunities for performance improvements.
 Steadily improving performance and addressing bugs is an ongoing high priority for the development team.
 If you find bugs or performance improvement opportunities, please file [issues](https://github.com/aframevr/aframe/issues) and/or [pull requests](https://github.com/aframevr/aframe/pulls)!

+Lastly, the A-Frame will be publishing guides on performance optimization best practices.

-## Where can I find models, textures and sounds for my 3D worlds?
+## Where can I find assets?

 The [Awesome A-Frame Github repo](https://github.com/aframevr/awesome-aframe) provides links to A-Frame-compatible assets and learning materials.
 Awesome A-Frame is a list built by the community, for the community.
 If you find cool resources, add them to the list by editing the repo.
 The Awesome A-Frame readme provides instructions on that process.